MaienM/ESP32-Faikin/README.md

 # Support

-You can supprot this project in many ways, including testing and diagnostics, merge requests, clearly described issues, and buying Faikout boards from us.
+You can support this project in many ways, including testing and diagnostics, merge requests, clearly described issues, and buying Faikout boards from us.
 Thank you all for yoru support.

 # ESP32-Faikout